rjeschke/txtmark/README.md

 For an in-depth explanation of the markdown syntax have a look at [daringfireball.net](http://daringfireball.net/projects/markdown/syntax).

+### Build instructions

+1. Clone the repo
+2. Do

+        ant release

+    and you will find everything you need inside the `release` folder.

 ### Where Txtmark is not like Markdown

 ***